Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 Vibrant pop art robot illustration with magenta face, comic style, and dynamic background.

-Most people don’t fail at using AI safely on the dark web.
-They fail at stopping.
+Most people do not fail at using AI safely on the dark web because they lack technical skill.
+They fail because they do not know when to stop.
 Scope is the ethics dial.
 Scope is also the OPSEC dial.

 For ethical dark web research tools, I define scope in plain terms: